khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

    - Alert body copy (required) clarifies what needs to be done.
 For example, providing next steps, troubleshooting actions, or links to learn about or remedy the event that triggered the alert.
    - Avoid paraphrasing the title if one is included.
 Write the body copy as if the title was the first sentence of this message.
    - Keep to one or two sentences when possible.
-   - Use sentence case and appropriate punctuation.
+   - Use sentence case and appropriate punctuation based on our [punctuation guidelines](/content/punctuation).
 1. **Actions**
    - Buttons (optional) can be used to provide explicit action(s) the user can take to either remedy the alert or continue with a task.
    - Up to two actions can be used at a time where the primary action uses the info button variant and the secondary action uses the default button variant.